True Christians are the disciples of Jesus-the Word of God.

 • For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Hebrews 4:15.

-God uses our weakness (infirmities) to propel us to Him through our reliance on the Spirit as the inner strength living in us as we live "inside out" by the Spirit.
+God uses our weaknesses (infirmities) to propel us to Him through our reliance on the Spirit, the inner strength living in us, as we live "inside out" by the Spirit instead of outside in by the flesh.

 The apostle Paul (also called Saul from Tarsus before his ministry) was chosen by the Lord Jesus to spread the Word of God.
 (See, Acts 9:11-16.).
 Paul wrote about 2/3 of the New Testament.
 He spoke of our "thorn in the flesh" this way: